 In teenagers, eating disorders affect seven girls in every 1000, but only one boy in every 1000.
+The most common eating disorders are anorexia nervosa and bulimia nervosa.

 - A lot of young people, many of whom are not overweight in the first place, want to be thinner.